The role of emission factors in a Bilan Carbone®.

 The emission factor is a coefficient that relates the activity data mentioned above to its actual greenhouse gas emissions.
 It gives the carbon footprint of these activity data.

 It converts these data into CO2 equivalent (CO2 eq.) by the unit of activity data considered.
 For example, the EF of a printer is expressed in kg CO2e/unit.
 That of an inkjet printer is precisely 88 kg CO2e/unit, according to ADEME's Base Empreinte®.
-In a company's GHG balance sheet, this means that owning one inkjet printer emits 88 kg CO2 eq., owning 2 printers emits 88*2 = 176kg CO2 eq. and so on.
+In a company's GHG inventory, this means that owning one inkjet printer emits 88 kg CO2 eq., owning 2 printers emits 88*2 = 176kg CO2 eq. and so on.

 The EF for electricity consumption is expressed in kg eq.CO2/kWh, according to ADEME's Base Empreinte®.
 The unit changes because the nature of the item changes: we no longer speak of goods purchased and held, but of energy consumption.
 For example, the EF for electricity consumption in the average mix in France in 2022 is 0.0520 kg CO2e/kWh.